 The Equity team continues to develop an equity focus as a foundation for Shakopee schools.
 The Equity team continues to work with individual students, families, and all staff members.
-There has been a shift in focus to prioritizing as leaders in the district what Excellence in Equity looks like and how equity is embedded in every facet of the Shakopee Public Schools.
+There has been a shift in focus to prioritizing what Excellence in Equity looks like and how equity is embedded in every facet of the Shakopee Public Schools.